operand/agency/README.md

 Whenever any operator is added to a space, its fully qualified `id` becomes namespaced by the space's `id`.

-For example, the `WebApp` being an operator as well, receives and `id` of `"WebApp.DemoSpace"` after running the line above.
+For example, the `WebApp` being an operator as well, receives an `id` of `"WebApp.DemoSpace"` after running the line above.

-At this point, we have the following operators listed using their fully qualified `id`'s
+At this point, we have the following list of operators using their fully qualified `id`'s

 - `"DemoSpace"` - The root space